Response to Climate Change

 Strategies (Scenario Analysis Overviews)

-Through scenario analyses, the Group ascertained the changes in the Group and its customers’ industries in 2030 and 2050—under the 1.5°C/4°C scenarios, based on scientific information such as from the International Energy Agency (IEA)—and analyzed climate change risks and opportunities.
-In all of the scenarios used in these analyses, we confirmed that resilient management is possible in the businesses targeted for analysis.
+Through scenario analyses, in fiscal 2021, we ascertained the changes in our and our customers’ industries in 2030 and 2050—under the 1.5°C and 4°C scenarios, based on scientific information such as that from the International Energy Agency (IEA)—and analyzed climate change risks and opportunities.

 Scenario Analysis Results

-Based on the previous section’s vision of future society with a 1.5°C rise, the Group recognizes that while business opportunities will increase due to increased demand for energy-saving products, the impact of physical risks will increase at 4°C.
+Based on the aforementioned 1.5°C Scenario, the Company recognizes that, while business opportunities will increase due to increased demand for energy-saving products, the impact of physical risks will increase in the 4°C Scenario.

-Based on the results of these analyses, the Group will sequentially verify initiatives for maximizing opportunities while addressing recognized risks, starting with those with the highest feasibility, and promote reflecting and integrating those initiatives into management strategies.
+Based on the results of these analyses, we will sequentially verify initiatives for maximizing opportunities while addressing recognized risks, starting with those with the highest feasibility, and promote the reflection and integration of those initiatives into management strategies.

 Opportunities Details of opportunity Degree of impact Countermeasures